aosyonur/odin-recipes/README.md

 # odin-recipes
-A basic HTML food recipe website.
+A basic HTML food recipe website for odin project.